mikolalysenko/mudb/helschema/README.md

 # helschema
-A collection of tools for building efficiently serializable schemas.
-Features:
+A collection of tools for specifying network protocols in heldb.

-* Fast diff/patch based state serialization
-*

 # example